rtomayko/divvy/README.md

   # This is the main loop responsible for generating work items for worker
   # processes.
 It runs in the master process only.
 Each item yielded from this
   # method is marshalled over a pipe and distributed to the next available
-  # worker process where it arrives at the #perform method (see below).
+  # worker process where it arrives at the #process method (see below).
   #
   # In this example we're just going to generate a series of numbers to pass
   # to the workers.
 The workers just write the number out with their pid and the